PaloAltoNetworks/terraform-provider-panos/docs/actions/commit_all.md

 ## Overview

-This action is **Panorama-specific** and performs a two-stage operation:
+This action is **Panorama-specific** and pushes committed configuration changes to all managed devices (firewalls).

+**Important**: This action does NOT commit changes to Panorama.
+It only pushes already-committed configuration.
+You must run `panos_commit` first to commit your changes to Panorama, then run `panos_commit_all` to push those committed changes to managed devices.

+### Typical Workflow

+1. Apply Terraform resources (creates pending changes in Panorama)
-1. **Commit**: Commits pending changes to the Panorama configuration
+2. Run `panos_commit` action (commits pending changes to Panorama)
-2. **Push**: Pushes the committed configuration to all managed devices (firewalls) associated with the target device group or template
+3. Run `panos_commit_all` action (pushes committed configuration to devices)

-This is equivalent to clicking "Commit" → "Commit and Push" in the Panorama web interface.
+This is equivalent to:
+- Running "Commit" in Panorama (step 2)
+- Then clicking "Push to Devices" (step 3)

 ## When to Use